ultraq/thymeleafjs/README.md

 API
 ---

-> thymeleaf-js is still under development, denoted by the 0.x semver, so expect
+> thymeleafjs is still under development, denoted by the 0.x semver, so expect
 > anything below to change.

 Create a new instance of a Thymeleaf `TemplateEngine`, then use one of its